Mario-Youchia/E-commerce-Automation-Testing/README.md

 ## Limitations

-This is a course/personal automation-testing project built around a live demo e-commerce website.
-If the target website changes its UI, selectors, products, categories, or page behavior, some locators and test steps may need to be updated.
-Draft wishlist, compare-list, and order feature files from the original archive were not kept as active coverage because they were not backed by the final implemented step-definition set.
+This is a simple automation-testing project built around a demo e-commerce website.
+If the website changes its UI, content, structure, or page behavior, then tests may need to be updated.
+Other features such as wishlist, compare-list, and order are not implemented in this version of the project.